emilybrooks/emilybrooks.github.io/tms.md

 Orange switch middle
 Orange dress

+Notes:
-The spawn point on this floor has an increased chance of spawning a rare enemy (gold colored) You need to kill a sixth element which drops a macca converter.
+- This enemy spawn has an increased chance of spawning a sixth element (gold colored)
-If you don't get the rare enemy spawn, you can go back down the orange dress and up again, then wait for the enemy to spawn again
+- If you don't get the rare enemy spawn, you can go back down the orange dress and up again, then wait for the enemy to spawn again

 Sixth Element fight:
 - Everyone use darts

 Orange dress
 Orange switch right

 Break wall
 Purple dress
 Orange dress

-Enemies here have barbarians if you still need the performa Activate teleporter, warp to 6F
+Note: Enemies here have barbarians if you still need the performa

+Activate teleporter
+Warp to 6F

 Purple dress
 Purple switch left

 Orange dress
 Purple dress